robolectric/robolectric/intellij-quick-start.md

 ###Set up source directories for the "src" module
 -------------------------------
-- Select the "src" module --> "Sources" tab
+- Select the "src" module &rarr; "Sources" tab
 - In the source tree out on the far right, select the <code>.../MyProject/src/test/java</code>
 folder and click the green "Test Sources" button above the source tree, adding it as a test source folder
 - Select the <code>.../MyProject/src/gen</code> folder and click the blue "Sources" button, adding it as a source folder